 Hewing to existing norms has only gotten us this far.

 - The Broadsheet is Fortune’s newsletter about women.
 I subscribe, though I don’t get to it every time.
 Here’s December 3, 2020’s Are female founders being unfairly targeted? which serves as a linky intro to Aspan’s feature, Female founders under fire: Are women in the startup world being unfairly targeted?

 - Why the power to change the female-founder double standard rests with VCs, also by Maria Aspan, holds onto “fire the men, too” as a solution to hostile environments in early stage companies.

 Imo though explicit racism and sexism may be present, that’s not the whole problem.
 Inexperience and immaturity are also factors.

 You can hand a 6-figure check and a coach to someone who has never worked in a functional organization, and let them start a company.
 I wouldn’t expect a low-drama outcome.
-(Nor would I encourage a young person in my family/mentorship circles to work there.)
+(Nor would I jump to encourage a young person in my family/mentorship circles to work there.)

 - This morning, I listened to An Examination of ‘Caliphate.’
 It’ a brief intro to how a New York Times podcast turned out to be not-quite-up-to-snuff.
 I was entranced by the original podcast when it came out, and am fascinated by the internal investigation.
 Relevant also to coverage of Theranos, WeWork, Female Founders, etc.